 Other Curriculum Components:

-Orientation: Asheville students complete a one week orientation in Asheville.
+Orientation: Asheville students complete orientation in Asheville.
 This includes an orientation to Mission Hospital and its ancillary services, electronic health records, surgery skills lab, and orientation to surgical scrub/OR procedures.
 Other student services include access to MAHEC library, UNC-A student health and gym services, and getting to know the community itself.

 Didactics: Students meet weekly as a group for a variety of didactic sessions consisting of case studies, problem-based learning sessions, core lectures, direct observation with patients, and skills labs.

 Testing and evaluations: All students take similar standardized testing as their cohorts in Chapel Hill, including OSCE exams and NBME shelf examinations.
 These will be administered at or near the end of the third year.
-The surgery shelf exam is administered at the end of the inpatient block weeks.
+The surgery shelf exam is administered at the end of the inpatient weeks.
 Students are evaluated regularly by their faculty.

 Fourth Year Curriculum: The fourth year curriculum reverts to block months.
 Asheville campus students have the same fourth year requirements as Chapel Hill students, except for a one month rural rotation.
 All required courses and many electives are available in both Asheville and rural settings.
 A one month rotation in global health through Shoulder to Shoulder is available to all students.
 Students are able to do other away rotations if desired.